 The District reports compensated absences in accordance with the provisions of GASB Statement No. 16, Accounting for Compensated Absences.
 Personal leave benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services rendered as it is probable that the District will compensate the employees for the benefits earned.
-Upon termination of employment from the District, an employee will be compensated for all unused accrued vacation and compensatory time at their current rate of pay; there is no payment for sick leave upon termination unless with the exception of employees who have completed 20 years of continuous service with the District.
+Upon termination of employment from the District, an employee will be compensated for all unused personal time off at their current rate of pay, as follows: up to 3 years: 50%, 4-7 years: 60%, 8-15 years: 70%, 16-19 years: 80%, and +20 years: 100%.

 Amounts of vested or accumulated vacation pay that are not expected to be liquidated with expendable available financial resources are reported on the government-wide financial statements.
-The District has recorded a liability of \$43,854 at December 31, 2020.
+The District has recorded a liability of \$98,720 at December 31, 2021.